It gives me great pleasure to present, on behalf of the Board of

 environmental, social and governance perspective.
 Accordingly, the

-first Business Responsibility Report-2012-13 has been drawn up and
+second Business Responsibility Report – 2013-14 has been drawn up and

 Your Company has a well-established and efficient internal control

-system and procedures.
+system and procedure.
 The Company has a well-defined delegation of

-financial powers to its various executives through Book of
+financial powers to its various executives through the Book of

 Delegated Powers (BDP).
 The Integrated BDP is updated from time-to-time

 commensurate with its size of operations.
 Audit observations are